-In 2016, the number of crowdfunding platforms is likely to hit the 2000 in number.
+In 2020, the number of crowdfunding platforms is likely to hit 319,051 in number.
 So, how do you go about choosing which is right for you?

-But Have you ever compare these Third party platforms Vs your Own Domain/website (you may also called it DIY Approach) advantages to launch your campaign…?
+But Have you ever compared these Third-party platforms Vs your Domain/website (you may also be called it DIY Approach) advantages to launch your campaign…?

-11 Differences that makes sense for your project/campaign before launching
+11 Differences that make sense for your project/campaign before launching

 It’s Time to stretch the list

 Cameron Robertsons explains, “You don’t need to be on Kickstarter to kickstart anything anymore.
 Hundreds of products have done this in the last two years.”

 A few years back, the folks behind the Lockitron smartphone-controlled door lock ran an unsuccessful Kickstarter campaign, but came out of it with a software project that allowed them – and anyone else – to create their own crowdfunding campaign

 [Check out] When Kickstarter Was A No-Starter, This Entrepreneur Created Her Own Crowdfunding

 To illustrate, highly anticipated hardware innovations like Coin, Tile, August, Plastc, Navdy, and Vessyl each wrapped up million-dollar crowdfunds independently.

 Before launching your campaign keep in mind the above differences that really turn you to another Lockitron.
 CONTACT US now to make it happen!!!